Splash Screen Capacitor Plugin API | Capacitor Documentation

 useDialog is set to true, configure the Dialog layout.
 If

 useDialog is not set or false, use a layout instead of the ImageView.
-Doesn't work on launch when using the Android 12 API.
 Only available on Android.

 |1.1.0